fbpx

 Key Takeaways

-If a loved one named you their power of attorney before their demise, it means they trusted you to handle and oversee their affairs.
-They also found you trustworthy enough to perform their essential functions while still alive.
+If a loved one named you their POA, it means they trusted you to handle their affairs in an emergency.

 Defining Power of Attorney

-A power of attorney is a legal document allowing the person creating it (the principal) to appoint a trusted individual to act on their behalf.
-The appointee is known as the agent, and they gain the authority to cash checks, sign contracts, pay bills, and manage the principal’s investments.
-An agent must understand their duties and roles as a power of attorney.
-Many people don’t fully understand how a POA works, yet this is crucial in helping them know what happens to power of attorney after death.
+A POA is a legal document allowing the person creating it (the principal) to appoint a trusted individual to act on their behalf.
+The appointee is known as the agent.
+An agent must understand their duties and roles, as defined by the POA contract.
+The names and details of these documents may vary by state, but we’ll include summary explanations here to help you better understand how different POA work.

 Types of Power of Attorney

-There are a variety of power of attorney types available depending on the needs of the principal.
-Powers of attorney fall into five distinct categories:
+There are a variety of POA types available depending on the needs of the principal.
+POA fall into five distinct categories:

 1. Durable and Nondurable Power of Attorney

-The agent in a durable power of attorney continues to act on behalf of the principal if the latter becomes incapacitated.
-A nondurable power of attorney means the agent’s authority ends if the principal becomes incapacitated.
-This last type isn’t ideal for estate planning.
+The agent in a durable POA continues to act on behalf of the principal if the latter becomes incapacitated.
+A nondurable POA means the agent’s authority ends if the principal becomes incapacitated.
+This last type isn’t ideal for estate planning

-A springing power of attorney gives the agent authority to act only when a specified condition is met; for example, they can only work on the principal’s behalf if the principal becomes incapacitated.
+A springing POA gives the agent authority to act only when a specified condition is met; for example, they can only work on the principal’s behalf if the principal becomes incapacitated.
 The springing POA generally has no legal authority.

 3. General Power of Attorney